 is a class activation map-based model's saliency for the $k$-th sample, where $N$ is the number of feature maps $\textbf{f}$ in the last convolutional layer, and $w^{(c)}$ are the weights in the last classification layer belonging to predicted class $\mathcal{C}_c$.
 Both $\textbf{s}_k^{(\text{model})}$ and $\textbf{s}_k^{(\text{human})}$ are normalized to the range $\langle 0,1\rangle$.

 The reason that the CAM method was implemented rather than a more modern approach (GradCAM~\cite{Selvaraju_ICCV_2017} or EigenCAM~\cite{Muhammad_IJCNN_2020}) is that the latter approaches require backpropagation to calculate gradients with respect to the input to determine salient regions (in addition to gradients with respect to the weights).
-This is difficult and expensive to do during training while maintaining differentiability; accordingly, these methods are typically only used on fully trained models where backwards calls can be completed in a post-hoc fashion.
+This is expensive to do during training while maintaining differentiability, and these methods are typically only used on fully trained models where backward calls can be completed in a post-hoc fashion.
 For CAM, only a forward pass is necessary, meaning it can be bootstrapped into the training strategy directly.